watson-developer-cloud/ruby-sdk/examples/README.md

 ## Examples
-This example shows you how to use the Java SDK.
+This example shows you how to use the Ruby SDK.